Mauritius Photo by Xavier Coiffic

 One road rule that local and foreign drivers should adhere to in the territory is the designated speed limit.
 The government imposed speed limits depending on what road type you’re using.
 As overspeeding is regarded as one of the root causes of car collisions, the authorities have then regulated vehicle speeds to lessen such circumstances.

 When driving in Mauritius, town/urban roads are at 40 KpH.
 Open/rural roads are usually at 80 KpH, while highways are at 100 KpH.
-Speed cameras are installed on the side streets to check on violators and recurring offenders of the road rules.
+Speed cameras are installed on the side streets to check on violators and recurring offenders of the road and driving rules.
 If the police gave you a ticket for overspeeding, you can ask where to pay for the fine or if it is supposed to be paid upfront.
 The laws on drinking and driving in Mauritius should be considered as well.

 Driving Directions